bartoszbogacz/kartomat/README.md

 - An game editor

+- Implement all interactions (reload, edit, add) as context menu.
+  It does not need to taken into account when designing boards.

+- All items on the same layer should not overlap each other but each other around.
+Physics geometry need to match actual geometry.

 - Move remaining TODOs from Spielunke over here

 - Show player.text instead of playerID when dragging